-Student Survey Items Used in the Calculation of Factors for the School Climate Indicator ltem Text of Item Student Perceptions of Social Physical Environment (SPE ^S) ^a SPE 1 ^S Students at my school believe they can do good work.
-SPE 2 ^S The grounds around my school are kept clean.
-SPE ^S The hallways at my school are kept clean.
-SPE_4^S The bathrooms at my school are kept clean.
-SPE ^S Broken things at my school get fixed.
-SPE ^S Students at my school behave well in class.
-SPE 7 Students at my school behave well in the hallways, in the lunchroom, and on school grounds.
-SPE ^S Students from different backgrounds get along well at my school.
-SPE 9 Teachers and students get along well with each other at my school.
-SPE 5 10 I am satisfied with the social and physical environment at my school.
-Student Perceptions of Safety (S^{S}) S_1^S I feel safe at my school before and after school hours.
-S_2^S I feel safe at my school during the school day.
-S_3^S I feel safe going to or coming from my school.
+Table 17Student Survey Items Used in the Calculation of Factors for the School Climate Indicator

+Item Text of Item Student Perceptions of Social Physical Environment (SPE S ) a $SPE_1^S$ Students at my school believe they can do good work. $SPE_2^S$ The grounds around my school are kept clean.
+SPE3 The hallways at my school are kept clean. $SPE_4^S$ The bathrooms at my school are kept clean.
+SPE S 5 Broken things at my school get fixed.
+SPE S Students at my school behave well in class.
+SPE S 7 Students at my school behave well in the hallways, in the lunchroom, and on school grounds.
+SPE S Students from different backgrounds get along well with each other at my school.
+SPE 9 Teachers and students get along well with each other at my school. $SPE{10}^S$ I am satisfied with the social and physical environment at my school.